Northern brown bandicoot: Ecology

 The populations of the northern brown bandicoot live in two different habitats: one during the dry season and the other during the wet season.
 During the dry season, this species lives in thick vegetation consisting of tall weeds, small trees, and dense shrubs.
 This probably occurs because of the sparse food supply that can be found.
-During the wet season though, the northern brown bandicoot "comes out" and roam open grasslands where a more abundant food source exists.
+During the wet season though, the northern brown bandicoot "comes out" and roams open grasslands where sources of food are more abundant.

 The northern brown bandicoot is one of relatively few native Australian ground-dwelling mammals that is able to survive within urbanized landscapes.
 The generalized dietary and habitat requirements, as well as a high reproductive output, undoubtedly facilitate the survival of the species in urban habitat fragments.

 The northern brown bandicoot makes individual nests or homes on the ground consisting of simple mounds of hay and twigs that are well camouflaged and waterproof.
 The inside is hollow and large enough for just the single bandicoot.
-Some bandicoots use hollowed out tree trunks or abandoned rabbit dens for shelter.
+Some bandicoots use hollowed-out tree trunks or abandoned rabbit dens for shelter.
 In general, however, the northern brown bandicoot shows a strong preference for homes in areas of low ground cover.

 The northern brown bandicoot is omnivorous.
 It eats insects, earthworms, berries, and grass seeds.
 Sometimes when food is scarce, the female bandicoot will eat her young.
 This marsupial forages alone during the night and has a keen sense of smell.
 This allows it to find food either laying in the open or buried underground.
 Hunting at night, however, also has its consequences.
 The bandicoot is prime prey for many nocturnal cats, foxes, and owls found in Australia.
 The Northern brown bandicoot is a host of the Acanthocephalan intestinal parasite Australiformis semoni.